sinistersnare/JythonTalk/README.md

 * `with render(batch): ...`
 * Extending LibGDX util classes to conform to python: `len(com.badlogic.utils.Array())`
-* So much more good stuff (generators?
+* So much more good stuff (magic so not enforced OO?
 WHO KNOWS?!?!)
 * Reduce need of both `__init__` and `create` methods (possibly using metaclass magic?)
 * Runtime introspection so `dispose()` is not needed?
-* Jython3k and function annotations could help Jython/IronPython when interoperating with their static host languages
+* Jython3k and function annotations could help Jython when interoperating with their static host languages

 Thanks!